OutSystems/docs-odc/src/eap/architecture/intro.md

 ![Autoscaling of the development Platform](images/cloud-architecture-platform-k8s-diag.png "Autoscaling of the development Platform")

 The **auto scale controller** monitors the CPU and RAM metrics of each running service.
-It continuously checks these metrics against the cluster compute capacity allocated to each service and can:
+It continuously checks these metrics against the cluster compute capacity allocated to each service.
+It can:

 * Replicate the running service to optimize the use of the allocated compute capacity.
 * Allocate additional cluster compute capacity to the running service if the CPU and RAM metrics for the service exceed a threshold.

-The auto scale controller makes the adjustment in real-time, with no user interaction required.
+The auto scale controller makes the adjustment in real time, with no user interaction required.

 The isolated Platform cluster resources its overall compute capacity from a multi-tenant pool.
 This means it's scalable.